The explicit Laplace transform for the Wishart process: Introduction

 Positive (semi)definite matrices arise in finance in a natural way and the nice analytical properties of affine processes on $S_d^+$ opened the door to new interesting affine models that allow for non trivial correlations among positive factors, a feature which is precluded in classic (linear) state space domains like $\mathbb{R}_{\geq0}^n\times\mathbb{R}^m$ (see \cite{article_DFS}).
 Not surprisingly, the last years have witnessed the birth of a whole branch of literature on applications of affine processes on $S_d^+$.
 The first proposals were formulated in \cite{article_gou01}, \cite{article_gou02}, \cite{article_gou03}, \cite{article_Gou06} both in discrete and continuous time.
-Applications to multifactor volatility and stochastic correlation can be found in \cite{article_DaFonseca1}, \cite{article_DaFonseca2}, \cite{article_DaFonseca3}, \cite{article_DaFonseca4}, \cite{dafgra11}, \cite{article_BPT}, and \cite{article_BCT} both in option pricing and portfolio management.
+Applications to multifactor volatility and stochastic correlation can be found in \cite{article_DaFonseca1}, \cite{article_DaFonseca2}, \cite{article_DaFonseca3}, \cite{article_DaFonseca4}, \cite{dafgra11}, \cite{article_BPT}, \cite{BauerleLi2013} and \cite{article_BCT} both in option pricing and portfolio management.
 These contributions consider the case of continuous path Wishart processes.
-As far as jump processes on $S_d^+$ are concerned we recall the proposals by \cite{article_BNS02}, \cite{article_MPS02} and \cite{article_PS}. \cite{article_LT} and \cite{article_Cuchiero} consider jump-diffusions models in this class, while \cite{gra08} investigate processes lying in the more general symmetric cones state space domain, including the interior of the cone $S_d^{+}$ (see also the recent developements in \cite{Cuchiero_Phd}).\\
+As far as jump processes on $S_d^+$ are concerned we recall the proposals by \cite{article_BNS02}, \cite{article_MPS02} and \cite{article_PS}. \cite{article_LT} and \cite{article_Cuchiero} consider jump-diffusions models in this class, while \cite{gra08} investigate processes lying in the more general symmetric cones state space domain, including the interior of the cone $S_d^{+}$ (see also the recent developements in \cite{Cuchiero_Phd}).

-The main contribution of this paper consists in relaxing the commutativity assumption made in \cite{article_Bru} and proving that it is possibile to characterize explicitly the joint distribution of the Wishart process and its time integral for a general class of (even not symmetric) mean-reversion and diffusion matrices satisfying the assumptions above.
-The proof of our general Cameron Martin formula is in line with that of theorem 2'' in Bru and we will provide a step-by-step derivation.\\
+The main contribution of this paper consists in relaxing the commutativity assumption made in \cite{article_Bru} and proving that it is possibile to characterize explicitly the joint distribution of the Wishart process and its time integral for a general class of (even not symmetric) mean-reversion and diffusion matrices satisfying the assumptions above with a general constant drift term $b$.
+The proof of our general Cameron Martin formula is in line with that of theorem 2'' in Bru and we will provide a step-by-step derivation.
+The study of transform formulae for affine processes on $S_d^+$ is also the topic of \cite{kk2013}, where results concerning Wishart bridges are also provided.